Ladsgroup/reference-island/docs/pipeline.md

 This pipeline segment actually consist of two pipe steps in order to match extracted data and statement values which refer to a Wikibase Item:

-- The first step reads and updates an internal statistic record about the frequency of matches between a piece of extracted data and a Wikibase QID utilizing setting for a [minimum frequency](../config/default.yml#L128-L129) and maximum amount of [allowed noise](../config/default.yml#L128-L129).
+- The first step reads and updates an internal statistic record about the frequency of matches between a piece of extracted data and a Wikibase QID utilizing settings for a [minimum frequency](../config/default.yml#L128-L129) and maximum amount of [allowed noise](../config/default.yml#L131-L132).
--  The second step of this segment relies on the the data gathered above to match Wikibase Items to their ***probable matches***.
+-  The second step of this segment relies on the data gathered above to match Wikibase Items to their ***probable matches***.

 This segment takes in a single [`MatchLine`](result.md#matchline), and returns an array with that line if a match exists, or an empty array if it doesn't.